Human-centered design: Human-centered design with artificial intelligence

-Integration of HCD and community-based participatory research
+Integration of human-centered design and community-based participatory research

-Joining two people-centered approaches, human-centered design and community-based participatory research (CBPR), offers a fresh way to tackle challenging real-world issues.
-While CBPR has been used in academic and community partnerships to address health inequities through social action and empowerment, HCD has historically been used in the business sector to guide the creation of products and services.
-Although the public sector has just started using HCD concepts to inform public policy, more research is still needed to fully understand its cycle and how it might be strategically applied to health promotion.
-By combining CBPR's emphasis on community trust and collaboration with HCD's emphasis on user-centric design, this integration provides a complimentary approach.
+Joining two people-centered approaches, human-centered design and community-based participatory research (CBPR), offers a way to tackle challenging real-world issues.
+While CBPR has been used in academic and community partnerships to address health inequities through social action and empowerment, human-centered design has historically been used in the business sector to guide the creation of products and services.
+The public sector has just started using human-centered design concepts to inform public policy so more research is still needed to fully understand its cycle and how it might be applied to health promotion.
+By combining CBPR's emphasis on community trust and collaboration with human-centered design's emphasis on user-centric design, this integration provides a complimentary approach.
 The potential of these approaches to improve public health outcomes is demonstrated by CBPR initiatives, such as those that try to lower the spread of STIs and improve handwashing among farmworkers.
-The combined strategy can result in more lasting and successful health interventions by addressing pertinent concerns, establishing partnerships, and involving community members.
+The combined strategy can result in more successful and lasting health interventions by addressing pertinent concerns, establishing partnerships, and involving community members.

-HCD in SEIPS 3.0
+Human-centered design in SEIPS 3.0

 In order to improve quality and safety in healthcare, human factors and ergonomics (HFE) are integrated using the Systems Engineering Initiative for Patient Safety (SEIPS) models.
 These models are based on a human-centered design approach, which gives patients' and healthcare practitioners' wants and experiences top priority when designing systems.
 By extending the process component to handle the intricacies of contemporary healthcare delivery, SEIPS 3.0 builds upon this.

 The idea of the patient journey is introduced by the SEIPS 3.0 model as healthcare becomes more dispersed across different locations and eras.
 This journey-centric approach emphasizes a comprehensive view of patients' experiences over time by mapping their contacts with various care venues.
 By emphasizing the patient journey, SEIPS 3.0 emphasizes how crucial it is to create systems that can adapt to patients' changing demands in order to provide seamless, secure, and encouraging care.

 In order to implement human-centered design in SEIPS 3.0, HFE professionals must take into account a variety of viewpoints and encourage sincere involvement from all parties involved, including patients, caregivers, and medical professionals.
 In order to increase interactions across various healthcare settings and capture the intricacies of patient experiences, this approach calls for creative techniques.
 By putting people first, SEIPS 3.0 seeks to develop healthcare systems that improve the general happiness and well-being of both patients and caregivers in addition to preventing harm.